 - Do not use wheels that are a different size from those recommended in the Owner's Manual, as this may result in loss of handling control. - Never use an inner tube in a leaking wheel which is designed for a tubeless tire.
-Doing so may result in an accident, causing serious iniury or death.
+Doing so may result in an accident, causing death or serious injury.